Aleš Kokot

-Aleš Kokot (born 23 October 1979) is a Slovenian football player, who plays for Kecskeméti TE.
+Aleš Kokot (born 23 October 1979) is a Slovenian retired football player.

 Club career

 Born in Šempeter pri Gorici in western Slovenia, Kokot spent his childhood in the nearby town of Nova Gorica.
 He started his career at his home club Gorica.
 There he played eight seasons, winning Prva liga and Slovenian Cup two times before moving to German side SpVgg Greuther Fürth in 2005.
 Two years later he joined SV Wehen.
 After another two seasons in Second German league he joined Interblock Ljubljana on 23 June 2009.
 He was released by Interblock on 24 October 2009 and signed in February 2010 for Kecskeméti TE in Hungary.

+International career

+Kokot made his debut for Slovenia in a February 2004 friendly match against Poland, coming on as a 65th-minute substitute for Amir Karić, and earned a total of 10 caps, scoring no goals.
+His final international was a February 2008 friendly against Denmark.